When men can no longer perform as they wish

 despite existing sexual desire.

-How does erectile dysfunction manifest itself in men?
+How does erectile dysfunction manifest in men?

 - Difficulty getting an erection during sexual intercourse

-- The erection "disappears" during intercourse.
+- Erection "disappears" during the act

-- Decreased morning or spontaneous stiffness
+- Decreased morning or spontaneous "stiffness"

 - Increasing insecurity, avoidance of intimacy